 - Always seek professional medical attention upon exposure to any hazardous chemical, especially concentrated acids. - The best first aid for any chemical exposure to body tissue or eyes is immediate dilution with water. - If an acid is splashed in the eyes, use an eyewash to irrigate the eyes for at least 15-20 minutes.
 Make sure the eyelids are held open to properly irrigate them.
-Ask the victim to look up, down and sideways to better reach all parts of the eye. - If an acid is splashed onto bare skin, rinse with water for at least 15-20 minutes. - If an acid is splashed onto clothing, consider removing the clothing immediately before the acid soaks through the clothing and reacts with the skin.
-If an acid splashes onto your skin and clothing, immediately begin rinsing the affected areas with water (safety shower is ideal) and then begin to remove affected clothing.
-Modesty must take a back seat to the potential chemical burns that can occur. - If acid is ingested, the primary goal is to dilute the acid in the stomach and prevent further injury caused by vomiting.
-If the victim is conscious, immediately have the victim rinse their mouth out with water.
-Have the victim drink one or two cups of water or milk.
-Gastric antacids such as milk of magnesia or aluminum hydroxide can also be given.
-Do not induce vomiting, do not try to neutralize the acid with a strong base, and do not give the victim any sodium bicarbonate or any carbonated drinks.
-Call a poison control center or hospital emergency room and follow their directions.
+Ask the victim to look up, down, and sideways to better reach all parts of the eye. - If an acid is splashed onto bare skin, rinse with water for at least 15-20 minutes. - If an acid is splashed onto clothing, remove the clothing immediately before the acid soaks through the clothing and reacts with the skin.
+If an acid splashes onto your skin and clothing, immediately begin rinsing the affected skin with water (safety shower is ideal) and then begin to remove affected clothing.
+Modesty must take a back seat to the potential chemical burns that can occur.